yottapanda/website/content/posts/outdated-ai.md

 Everything it wrote was out of date by a mile.
 The only reason it worked is because the SQLAlchemy team managed to maintain near perfect backwards compatibility.
 Unfortunately "near" is not enough.

 Recently, I went to the up-to-date docs to write a specific type of query (I needed some weird join syntax).
-Low and behold, I found my copy pasta'd example spitting errors back at me.
+Lo and behold, I found my copy pasta'd example spitting errors back at me.

 I trawled through stack traces for hours trying to find where I'd screwed up.